+Note that the imported FisheryModelStockProportion actually originates from the “FisheryModelStockProportion_Tot” table in the CalibrationDB.

 Return to the FRAM program and exit out of the “FRAM Utilities” page.

 Reconnect to the FRAM VS database by clicking the button and reselecting the database.